-Most chemotherapy drugs are emetogenic to a greater or lesser extent, and can cause nausea and vomiting.
-Today, there are effective antiemetic drugs that have reduced the problem significantly.
+The majorities of chemotherapy drugs are emetic to varying degrees and may cause nausea and vomiting.
+Today, there are efficient antiemetic drugs that can significantly reduce the side effects.

 Other factors that can aggravate or prolong the presence of nausea and vomiting are: pain, anxiety, electrolyte disturbances, constipation, dyspepsia, and ulcers.

 There is a distinction between acute nausea, which occurs within the first 24 hours, and late nausea, which occurs later than 24 hours after the treatment.

 Acute nausea can be effectively treated with 5HT3-antagonists (ondansetron, tropisetron, palonosetron), and possibly combined with steroids.
 Dopamine antagonists (metoklopramid, metopimazine) also have some effect on acute nausea.
 If this treatment is not effective, it may be improved with aprepitant.

 If standard prophylaxis and treatment of nausea is not satisfactory, other nausea regimens should be tried.